 Internships are facilitated through the College of Arts and Sciences Internship Office, which will guide you in researching, applying for, and completing an internship that will earn you course credit.
-Our recent majors have interned with the news departments of the radio and television stations that broadcast out of Portland, with U.S. senators, with local museums, and with local schools.
+Our recent majors have interned with the news departments of Portland radio and television stations, U.S. senators, local museums, and local schools.
 Consider an internship near campus during a semester or back home over the summer.
-Internships are learning/work experiences that prepare you for the professional world by building confidence and skills, enabling networking in your field and allowing you to explore career options.
+Internships are learning/work experiences that prepare you for the professional world by building confidence and skills, enabling networking in your field, and allowing you to explore career options.
 The semester prior to your internship, begin the application process by contacting the College of Arts and Sciences Internship Office.

 As an English student at UNE you have many unique opportunities to pursue traditional literary research as well as to craft projects that reach across the arts and sciences.
 Recent students majoring and minoring in English have completed research projects on such diverse topics as mapping nationalist stereotypes in Sherlock Holmes stories, creating classroom materials for courses in narrative medicine, and digitizing cultural and scientific materials to enhance sustainability efforts in the Saco River estuary.
 All were funded by UNE summer grants or NSF grants.
 Students have presented their research at conferences such as the Northeast Undergraduate Research and Development Symposium, the Maine Women’s and Gender Studies Conference, and the UNE Collge of Arts and Sciences Undergraduate Research Symposia.

 Maine Women Writers Collection

 UNE’s Global Education Program creates unique experiences for students in English.
-You can spend a semester in Seville, Spain, Tangier, Morocco, Akureyri, Iceland, or elsewhere.
+You can spend a semester in Seville, Spain; Tangier, Morocco; Akureyri, Iceland, or elsewhere.
 At these sites, you can take classes in politics, history, and culture that fulfill your College of Arts and Sciences core requirements, with all coursework conducted in English.
-The tuition and fees for a semester in Spain or Morocco are the same as in Maine, and financial aid and scholarships apply.